POUGHKEEPSIE, N.Y. (AP) -- Is Poughkeepsie, N.Y., one of the best places to live in the country, or one of the worst?

 Dutchess County Executive Marc Molinaro said the inconsistency is "at best ... ridiculous, and at worst, damages the image of a robust and vibrant community."

 Forbes said different methodology was used to derive at the two rankings.
-The city’s most-miserable title was in part a result of migration out of the area and sinking home prices in the past three years.

 New York City ranked as 10th-most miserable on the Forbes list because of its high taxes and long commutes.